juju/docs/src/en/getting-started-jaas.md

 Congratulations!
 You have now deployed a complex workload in the cloud without hours of looking up config options or wrestling with install scripts!

-To continue learning about ways in which Juju can help you There are many ways to use JAAS solely from the web interface, but many users are more comfortable with the command line.
-You should check out how to [install the Juju client software and use JAAS from the command line][jaascli].
+To discover more about what Juju can do for you, we suggest some of the following pages of documentation

+ - [Share your model with other users][share]
+ - [Learn more about charms and bundles][learn]
+ - [Find out how to customise and manage models][customise]

 [azure]: ./help-azure.html "Using the Microsoft Azure public cloud"
 [aws]: ./help-aws.html "Using the Amazon Web Service public cloud"